 If we have a video, it is easy to upload the video and insert it into the service wherever it is needed.
 When you advance to that slide, the movie starts.
 You can upload sound tracks and have them cued and played by advancing to the slide.

 In most cases, you can add a "song" element, and start typing the title, and a list from CCLI pops up.
-You can select the song (if it is in CCLI) and the words automatically populate the slide.
+You can select the song (if *the song text* is in CCLI) and the words automatically populate the slide.
 Sometimes the verse numbers and such are different than the Baptist Hymnal, but you can edit the verse numbers to make it match.
 It is useful to have one of our hymnals handy to verify the verses and versions.

 If you are running a presentation and notice a problem on an upcoming slide, you can stay live while editing the slide in the background, and no one will notice that there was a problem.
 It has some quick screens that you can go to if you want to edit the screen you are projecting.
 You can even jump to a quick scripture if the preacher springs one on you without notice - just type in the reference and it goes there.